-Cheap gags aside, I'd argue that consultants can add considerable value to a business or challenge.
+Cheap gags aside, we'd argue that consultants can add considerable value to a business or challenge.
 The best consultants are systems thinkers who synthesise broad inputs as they help to make sense of the complex and recommend practical ways forward.

 It's no wonder, consultants are parachuted into new contexts and have the models in their head and their experience to quickly make sense of the situation and add value.
-With each engagement, they must also identify takeaways and replicable ideas (dare I say, mental models) that can be applied in other contexts, for future clients.
+With each engagement, they must also identify takeaways and replicable ideas (dare we say, mental models) that can be applied in other contexts, for future clients.

 Being a consultant is also extremely contextual, depending on your industry, value proposition, and focus.
-As a result, the models I've collected here are by no means the be-all and end-all, but they represent a solid start to the consulting world.
+As a result, the models we've collected here are by no means the be-all and end-all, but they represent a solid start to the consulting world.

 To really succeed as a consultant, you'll need to use this as a starter kit and consciously develop your own latticework of models — perhaps finding many more on ModelThinkers, but also developing your own frameworks and understanding by reflecting on each experience you have.
-Essentially, you really have to get serious about being a model thinker (and yes, to fast track that process you really should join ModelThinkers as a member).
+Essentially, you really have to get serious about being a model thinker (and yes, to fast-track that process you really should join ModelThinkers as a member).